sudheerj/javascript-interview-questions/README.md

 402. ### What is the difference between Function constructor and function declaration

-     The functions which are created with `Function constructor` do not create closures to their creation contexts but they are always created in the global scope. i.e, the function can access own local variables and global scope variables only.
+     The functions which are created with `Function constructor` do not create closures to their creation contexts but they are always created in the global scope. i.e, the function can access its own local variables and global scope variables only.
 Whereas function declarations can access outer function variables(closures) too.

      Let's see this difference with an example,